-RE: Pinephone Pine64 - Added by Hamilton R. 8 months ago
+RE: Pinephone Pine64 - Added by Hamilton R. about 1 year ago

 There's some Replicant devs that will receive a PinePhone from Pine64 (read that in mail list), so, my question is: PinePhone Brave Heart Edition will start selling tomorrow, there will be a Replicant Beta or Alpha version available for it?

-RE: Pinephone Pine64 - Added by Andrés D 8 months ago
+RE: Pinephone Pine64 - Added by Andrés D about 1 year ago